yingweiwo

 Absorption, Distribution and Excretion

-The half life of triamcinolone is 2.7h.
-The mean terminal elimination half life following an inhaled dose of triamcinolone acetonide is 2.4h.
-The half life of triamcinolone diacetate is 2.8h.
+The half-life of triamcinolone is 2.7 hours.
+The mean terminal elimination half-life after inhalation of triamcinolone is 2.4 hours.
+The half-life of triamcinolone diacetate is 2.8 hours.

-Intravenous: Approximately 90 minutes (plasma).
-Intranasal: Apparent half-life is 4 hours (plasma) (range, 1 to 7 hours); however, this value probably reflects lingering absorption; 3.1 hours with aqueous formulation. /Triamcinolone acetonide/
+Intravenous injection: Approximately 90 minutes (plasma).
+Intranasal administration: Apparent half-life is 4 hours (plasma) (range: 1 to 7 hours); however, this value may reflect sustained absorption; the half-life of aqueous formulations is 3.1 hours. /triamcinolone/

-88 minutes (plasma) NOTE: The plasma half-life of the inhaled corticosteroids does not correspond well with the biologic half-life.
+88 minutes (plasma) Note: The plasma half-life of inhaled corticosteroids does not necessarily correlate with the biological half-life.

 Toxicity/Toxicokinetics